 Stick Man – Review – St George’s Hall, Bradford

 I have a four-year-old by my side.
-He’s my barometer – a disciple of the foundation text, a devotee of the joyfully overlapping world and words of Julia Donaldson, the harshest critic in town of any unnecessary deviation or departure from the sacred text.
+He’s my barometer – a disciple of the foundation text, a devotee of the joyfully overlapping world and words of Julia Donaldson, the harshest critic in town of any unnecessary deviation or departure from the sacred copy.
 In moments of idle play, or in drifting pre-sleep mode he’s been known to quote verbatim entire works: The Gruffalo, A Squash and a Squeeze, Charlie Cook’s Favourite Book – and yes, Stick Man – the story of one stick’s desperate and unfortunate journey further and further away from his beloved ‘family tree’.

 He’s picked up by a dog, played with by a girl, thrown into a river, left to freeze in the snow and plenty more.
 All the time Stick Man just wants to return home to his Stick Lady Love and his two stick babies.
 It’s looking bleak until a big guy in a red suit comes to the rescue.